tensorflow/docs/site/en/r2/faq.md

 We don't have more to announce at this stage.
 However:

-- You can see Chris Lattner slides from [c4ml.org](https://drive.google.com/file/d/1hUeAJXcAXwz82RXA5VtO5ZoH8cVQhrOK/view)
+- You can see Chris Lattner's slides from [c4ml.org](https://drive.google.com/file/d/1hUeAJXcAXwz82RXA5VtO5ZoH8cVQhrOK/view)
 - Stay tuned to the TensorFlow Blog for more information.

 **What about XLA?**